• Skip to primary navigation

 Ingredients

-• 16 ounces uncooked fusilli pasta (For easier weight loss, use Tinkyada Brown Rice pasta)
+• 16 ounces uncooked fusilli pasta - (I recommend Tinkyada pasta.)

 • 2 - 3 cloves garlic, crushed